Kribi: Port

 By 2017, the port development had started, and by 2020 the port was being developed by Louis Berger.

+The Kribi deep-water port's first container terminal was inaugurated in March 2018, giving Cameroon its first deep-sea port; with a depth of about 15 metres it can accommodate vessels carrying up to around 8,000 containers.
+The terminal is operated under a 25-year concession by Kribi Conteneurs Terminal (KCT), a consortium of CMA CGM, the China Harbour Engineering Company and Bolloré (now Africa Global Logistics).
+A second terminal, with a 715-metre quay, was added from 2019, raising the port's annual capacity to more than one million TEU.

 The port will be served by railways of two different gauges, 1435mm and 1000mm.
 There will be a new 130 km rail link between the port and the existing metre gauge network at Edéa.
 Dual gauge sleepers could be installed so that the new lines are compatible with the proposed African Integrated High Speed Rail Network (AIHSRN).

+The port of Kribi is supported by Autonome de Kribi It is also cooperates with the Cameroon National Ports Authority (APN) The port of Kribi is a member of the International Association of Ports and Harbors (IAPH).

 Iron mine

 The iron ore will come from mines near Mbalam in Cameroon and near Nabeba in Republic of Congo.
 The mines would have an output of approximately 35 million tonnes per year, with a 30-year or so lifespan.
 This line is to be standard gauge lines (1435mm) with a 37.5t axle load.
 In 2021, a contract was let to build the rail line to Mbalam.

 Bauxite mine

 It is proposed to connect the port of Kribi to a new bauxite mine in the north of Cameroon at Minim, Martap with a metre gauge (1000mm) 20t axle load railway.
 A link line junctions from the Camrail line at Edéa and proceeds 110 km to Kribi.